google/skia-buildbot/android_ingest/PROD.md

 Then point to that directory as the url handed to androidingest as the --repo_url.
 This will give you up to date commits, but also doesn't require write access to the origin repo.
-You will probably have to be on a non-master branch in the checkout so that the copy androidingest builds can push back to it.
+You will probably have to be on a non-primary branch in the checkout so that the copy androidingest builds can push back to it.